-Data Management Service (DMS) provides the data import feature for you to import a large amount of data to a database at a time.
-This reduces the costs of labors and material resources.
+Data Management (DMS) allows you to import large amounts of data to a database in a quick manner.
+This helps you save costs of both human labor and resources.

 - SQL scripts.
 Each SQL script for importing data can be up to 5 GB in size.
 For database instances in Security Collaboration mode, the default security rules for data import allow only INSERT and REPLACE statements to be used.
 To allow other SQL statements to be used, modify the default security rules for data import or create security rules for data import as a database administrator (DBA) or DMS administrator.
 Perform the following steps: In the top navigation bar of the DMS console, choose System Management > Security > Security Rules.
-On the Security Rules page, select the target rule set and click Edit in the Actions column.
-On the Details page that appears, click the SQL Correct tab.
+On the Security Rules page, find the target security rule set and click Edit in the Actions column.
+On the Details page, click the SQL Correct tab.
 Set the Checkpoints parameter to Batch Data import rules and modify the default security rules or create security rules as needed.
 If you are a common user, ask a DBA or DMS administrator for help.

 - If you need to execute SQL statements to import only a small amount of data, we recommend that you submit a Normal Data Modify or Lock-Free Data Modify ticket.
 This helps ensure the stability of the destination database.
-For more information, see Data change and Data change without locking tables.
+For more information, see Common data change and Data change without locking.

 - Log on to the DMS console.